minireference/sample-book/README.md

         - 01_math/05.basic_rules_of_algebra.tex
         - 01_math/06.solving_quadratic_equations.tex
         - ...
 backmatter:   # not implemented yet (just add as a regular chapter)
-headers:   # shouldn't be need for any (assume all minireference.hdr.tex macros pre-packaged)
+includes:     # .tex files included in one of the sourcefiles
-graphics:  # the contents of all includegraphics commands (as png)
+graphics:     # the contents of all includegraphics commands (prefer png)
   - figures/math/circle-centered-at-h-k.png
   - figures/math/polar/empty_coordinate_system_polar.png
   - ...